sbaldu/gpu_training/README.md

-# Introduction to GPU Programming with CUDA
+# Introduction to GPU Programming
 ### Presentation:
 You can find the presentation here:
 <a href="